rocky/python-uncompyle6/README.rst

 compatible with the original intention, is yet a little bit different.
 See this_ for more information.

-The idea of Python fragment deparsing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
-It can be also used when source-code information does not exist and there is just bytecode
+Python fragment deparsing given an instruction offset is useful in showing stack traces and can be encorporated into any program that wants to show a location in more detail than just a line number.
+This code can be also used when source-code information does not exist and there is just bytecode.
+Again, my debugggers make use of this.

 There were (and still are) a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
 Almost all of them come basically